Divindaya/Calculator/README.md

 # Calculator
- Calculator app coded in javascript, html, css that computes +, -, /, * functions
+ Calculator app coded in javascript, html, css that computes +, -, /, *, and ** functions